dbcrossbar

 Files

-dbcrossbar can read and/or write files in a number of formats, including:
+can read and/or write files in a number of formats, including:

-• Our CSV interchange format.
-For invalid CSV files, take a look at scrubcsv.
+.
 For CSV files which need further transformation and parsing, considering loading them into BigQuery and cleaning them up using SQL.
-This works very well even for large datasets.
+This works very well even for large datasets. - JSON Lines (input only).

 Example locators